TechnicPack/TechnicSolder/README.md

 Changes are now displayed within the application itself.

-Also see the [Technic News](https://www.technicpack.net/article/category/10) feed for solder updates
+Also see the [Technic News](https://www.technicpack.net/article/category/10) feed for Solder updates

 Troubleshooting